fansilet-roles/netdata/README.md

   **netdataupdate** : can be setted to True or False.
 If True netdata will be installed and updated.

+  **registry** : if setted to true will use `registrymaster` and `registrydomain`.Default False

+  **registrymaster** : define name or ip address of the registry master node.

+  **registrydomain** : define the name which registry will use to register.
+By default is will take
+  the same value from `registrymaster` variable.

   **historytime** : How much time you want to retention of data.
 Default is 3600 == 1Hour

   **updatetime** : Adjust data collection frequency, Default 1 == 1s.
 On weak devices set this to 3 or more.